RAF Bardney and Bomber Command

 - The Bomber Command War Diaries - Martin Middlebrook and Chris Everitt - Midland Publishing

-- The Six Year Offensive - Ken Delve & Peter Jacobs - Arms and Armour
+- The Six Year Offensive - Ken Delve and Peter Jacobs - Arms and Armour

 - An Illustrated Introduction to The Second World War - Henry Buckton - Amberley